Gelfand-Tsetlin modules in the Coulomb context: Coulomb branches

 Note that we have not checked that the resulting isomorphism is compatible with multiplication, and doing so is somewhat subtle.
-For a finite dimensional manifold $X$, we have two isomorphisms between $H^{\mathbb{T}}_*(X)$ and $H^{\mathbb{T}}_*(X^{\mathbb{T}})$ after completion at any non-zero point in $\mathbbm{t}$: pullback (defined using Poincar\'e duality) and pushforward, which differ by the (invertible) Euler class of the normal bundle by the adjunction formula.
-To obtain an isomorphism $H^{\mathbb{T}}_*(X\times X)$ and $H^{\mathbb{T}}_*(X^{\mathbb{T}}\times X^{\mathbb{T}})$ that commutes with convolution, one must take the middle road between these, using pullback times the inverse of the Euler class of the normal bundle along the first factor, which is the same as the inverse of pushforward times the Euler class of the normal bundle along the second factor (effectively, we use the pushforward isomorphism in the first factor, and the pullback in the second factor).
+For a finite-dimensional manifold $X$, we have two isomorphisms between $H^{\mathbb{T}}_*(X)$ and $H^{\mathbb{T}}_*(X^{\mathbb{T}})$ after completion at any non-zero point in $\mathbbm{t}$: pullback (defined using Poincar\'e duality) and pushforward, which differ by the (invertible) Euler class of the normal bundle by the adjunction formula.
+To obtain an isomorphism $H^{\mathbb{T}}_*(X\times X)$ and $H^{\mathbb{T}}_*(X^{\mathbb{T}}\times X^{\mathbb{T}})$ that commutes with convolution, one must take the middle road between these, using pullback times the inverse of the Euler class of the normal bundle along the first factor, which is the same as the inverse of pushforward times the Euler class of the normal bundle along the second factor (effectively, we use the pushforward isomorphism in the first factor and the pullback in the second factor).
 Due to the infinite dimensionality of the factors $\EuScript{X}$ and $\EuScript{Y}$, and the nature of the cycles we use, neither the pushforward nor the pullback isomorphisms make sense, but this intermediate isomorphism does.

-As we said above, we will not give a detailed account of this isomorphism, since we have already constructed a ring isomorphism using the algebraic arguments of \cite{WebSD}.
-Savvy readers will notice ``half'' of the Euler class we need to invert in \cite[(4.3a)]{WebSD}. \end{proof}
+As we said above, we will not give a detailed account of this isomorphism, since we have already constructed a ring isomorphism using the algebraic arguments of \cite{websterKoszulDuality2019}.
+That ``half'' of the Euler class we need to invert should match with \cite[(4.3a)]{websterKoszulDuality2019}. \end{proof}

-\begin{Remark} This Theorem can be modified to work in characteristic $p$, but with a rather different variety than $\Stein_\la$.
-Since the stabilizer of $\la$ is the extended affine Weyl group of a Levi subgroup in this case, the algebra $\widehat{F}_\la$ is again a principal flag order for an affine Coxeter group, and is actually either Coulomb branch itself or a close relative.
+\begin{Remark} This theorem can be modified to work in characteristic $p$, but with a rather different variety than $\Stein_\la$.
+Since the stabilizer of $\la$ is the extended affine Weyl group of a Levi subgroup in this case, the algebra $\widehat{F}_\la$ is again a principal flag order for an affine Coxeter group, and is actually either a Coulomb branch itself or a close relative.
 We develop this theory in \cite{WebcohI}. \end{Remark}